PX4/PX4-Autopilot/nuttx/configs/README.txt

   Mikroelektronika PIC32MX7 Multimedia Board (MMB).
 See http://www.mikroe.com/ for further information.

-  STATUS:  Basic OS test configuration is in place, but the board does not boot.
-  It looks like I will need an ICD3 in order to debug the code (PICkit3 doesn't work for debug with this board).
-This effort is temporarily stalled.

 configs/pjrc-8051
   8051 Microcontroller.
 This port uses the PJRC 87C52 development system and the SDCC toolchain.
 This port is not quite ready for prime time.